 Any illegal marijuana sale in Minnesota is a felony

-In 2019 we do have legal marijuana within Minnesota’s legal Medical Marijuana Program, authorized by Minnesota Statutes and administered by the Minnesota Department of Health.
+In 2020 we do have legal marijuana.
+So within Minnesota’s legal Medical Marijuana Program, authorized by Minnesota Statutes and administered by the Minnesota Department of Health.
 Marijuana sales within the controls and limits of that program to authorized program participants are, of course, legal.

 The statutes define Minnesota Controlled Substance Crimes severity levels using four factors:

 - Possession vs. sale

 Weight is by far the main factor in determining severity level.
 But cases involving special locations and persons under age 18 are rare.

 Weight thresholds for marijuana sales crimes (excluding location and under 18)